 Jackie Kearney, our lead green-thumbed tester, works long days both as a landscaper for a ranch and on a vegetable farm in Telluride, CO.
 Spending so many hours growing and caring for plants makes her care deeply about creating a thriving life for them.
 After spending years caring for plants in every way imaginable, she knows the reward of keeping plants in your own home.
 She spent weeks surrounded by and growing attached to these succulents.

-In order to find you the best succulent plant options for your home our editorial team and lead tester spent hours researching many of the best options on the market.
+In order to find you the best succulent plant options for your home, our editorial team and lead tester spent hours researching many of the best options on the market.
 We looked at individual plants, as well as collections of up to a dozen plants and compared them side by side in our homes.
 We developed care plans for each selection and nestled them into new pots best suited for their needs.
-We took care to consider how each option fit into the decor, and how its quality changed from arrival to the point of this review.
+We took care to consider how each option fit into the decor and how its quality changed from arrival to the point of this review.
 With our homes covered in these plant varieties for several weeks, we can assure you we thoroughly evaluated and tested each selection.

 Analysis and Test Results

-Adding plants to your home can be an easy and gratifying way to improve your living environment, and selecting the right variety can greatly improve your chances of success.
+Adding plants to your home can be an easy and gratifying way to improve your living environment, and selecting the right variety can significantly improve your chances of success.
 These succulents were scored on their aesthetics, quality, maintenance, hardiness, and growth.